MabelAlamu/pandas-challenge/README.md

 ##Scores by School Spending (average spending ranges per student),School Size and School Type,including:

-Average Math Score
-Average Reading Score
-% Passing Math (The percentage of students that passed math.)
-% Passing Reading (The percentage of students that passed reading.)
-% Overall Passing (The percentage of students that passed math and reading.)
+Average Math Score, Average Reading Score, % Passing Math (The percentage of students that passed math.), % Passing Reading (The percentage of students that passed reading.), % Overall Passing (The percentage of students that passed math and reading.)